Riemannian Variational Flow Matching for Material and Protein Design: Synthetic Experiments on Hypersphere and Hyperboloid

-\subsection{Experimental setup}
+\subsection{Experimental Setup}

 In all experiments, the target distribution \(p_1\) is the spherical checkerboard, so its support is \(\mathbb{S}^2\).
-The noisy distribution \(p_0\) varies by model: for CFM, VFM, and RG-VFM-$\mathbb{R}^3$ , \(p_0\) is the uniform distribution on \([-1,1]^3 \subset \mathbb{R}^3\), while for RG-VFM-\(\mathcal{M}\) and RFM, \(p_0\) is the uniform distribution on \(\mathbb{S}^2\).
-In every case, we train a five-layer MLP with 64/128 hidden features for 3000 epochs, that we use to generate 5000 samples using a Runge-Kutta ODE solver.
+The noisy distribution \(p_0\) varies by model: for CFM, VFM, and RG-VFM-$\mathbb{R}^3$, $p_0$ is the standard normal distribution in $\mathbb{R}^3$, while for RG-VFM-$\mathcal{M}$ and RFM, it is obtained by wrapping the standard normal distribution on either $\mathbb{S}^2$ or $\mathbb{H}^2_{-1}$.
+In every case, we train a five-layer MLP with 64/128 hidden features for 3000 epochs on 10000 training samples, that we use to generate 10000 samples using a Euler ODE solver.
+For the intrinsic geometric models, the Euler solver is manifold-aware, meaning that it's defined with the log and exp maps on the manifold.
+Additionally, for the variational models we used a clipping technique during sampling, in order to make sure that the normalization term $\frac{1}{1 - t}$ would not be too high for values of $t$ approaching $1$.